sayweee/spock-mockfree/README.md

         res == 'Weee!'
     }

-    def 'final is removed and private on method is now protected'() {
+    def 'final is removed and private on method is now public'() {
         setup:
         Person person = Mock()